linkml/linkml/sphinx/intro/tutorial01.md

 If you are not familiar with RDF that's OK!
 RDF is just one of the possible ways of working with LinkML.

+## Exercises

+ 1. Extend the example schema to include fields for `occupation` and `employed_by`
+ 2. Create a test data instance to indicate Clark Kent has an occupation of reporter and is employed by the Daily Planet
+ 3. Validate the data

+## Collections of data

+Our toy example so far has a single person instance.
+Next we'll see how to exchange lists of records.